Andrew-Willms/CyberCavs-Scouting-System/README.md

 The primary components are listed below:

-- GameMaker: A cross-platform desktop app enabling the specification of custom collection interfaces and schemas.
+- GameMaker: A cross-platform desktop app enabling the specification of custom data collection interfaces and schemas.

 - DataHost (working title): A web server for hosting and distributing these specifications.